 Get Ready to Fly

 Make sure your dog is comfortable in their crate before you leave.
-For the five days preceding the flight, we put Heidi in her crate (open and closed) while we were at home and around her, so she understood that it was a safe place.
+For the five days preceding the flight, we put Heidi in her crate (open and closed).
+We did this while we were at home and around her, so she understood that it was a safe place.

 At the Airport